Ky-Vu/Stellaris-Mods/README.md

 May or may not be compatible with my other works.
 I haven't really tested but I will be making an all-in-one resource overhaul one day.
 ### Detailed Changes ###
 * Energy Grid/Nexus || Mineral Purification Plant/Hub || Food Processing Facility/Center
-  - Each Technician/Miner/Farmer increases output of other Technicians/Miners/Farmers by 1%/2%
+  - Each Technician/Miner/Farmer increases output of other Technicians/Miners/Farmers by 1%/2% for B1/B2

 * Energy Nexus || Mineral Purification Hub || Food Processing Center
   - Each respective building Strategic Resource (Exotic Gases/Rare Crystals/Volatile Motes) upkeep reduced to 1
   - Increases upkeep of each Technician/Miner/Farmer by 0.2 of respective strategic resource
-    - Miners and Purification Hub utilize Rare Crystals instead of Volatile Motes - this is to make gestalts rely on all 3 Strategic Resources more evenly for basic resources
+    - Miners and Purification Hub utilize Rare Crystals instead of Volatile Motes - this is to make gestalts rely on all 3 Strategic Resources more evenly

 * Galactic Stock Exchange
   - Provides only flat 5% trade multiplier for the planet, but each Clerk now provides 2.5% trade multiplier